-The Planning and Compulsory Purchase Act 2004 has been amended with an additional section (33A) placing a duty on planning authorities to cooperate in relation to sustainable development.
-The requirement is repeated in paragraph 178 of the National planning Policy Framework (NPPF) which emphasizes the need to cooperate in relation to strategic priorities which include waste.
-Planning authorities therefore have a duty to co-operate to actively explore opportunities for cross county border solutions.
-In the case of waste the obvious benefits may be application of the proximity principal and sharing of waste processing facilities.
+The revised NPPF sets out a requirement for effective collaboration between planning authorities under a Duty to Cooperate and through statements of common ground (paragraphs 24 - 27).
+Planning authorities are therefore under a duty to co-operate actively to explore opportunities for cross county border solutions.
+In the case of waste this includes application of the proximity principal and the sharing of waste processing facilities.
 The commercial sector operates without regard to county boundaries optimizing their operations across geography.
 The duty to co-operate therefore principally applies to the management of MSW.